Leasing vs Purchasing a Printer: Which Is Right for You?

 Therefore, informing yourself of the two most common forms of payment in the office equipment sector is crucial to determining how you’re going to pay for your next machine.

-We’re going to be using our industry expertise to provide you with the pros and cons of the two payment options, so you have a comprehensive overview of each to help determine the one that fits best with your budget.
+We will use our industry expertise to clearly outline the advantages and disadvantages of the two payment options.
+This will give you a complete understanding of each option, helping you choose the one that best fits your budget.

 2 Pros of Leasing a Printer

-To kick things off, let’s start with three of the prominent pros of leasing a printer:
+To kick things off, let’s start with two prominent pros of leasing a printer:

 1. Breaks Total Cost into Monthly Payments

-Most businesses don’t have the budget or desire to pay out-of-pocket for an over $5,000 printer, which is why leasing tends to be the most common form of payment in the industry.
+Most businesses don’t have the budget or desire to pay out-of-pocket for a printer over $5,000, which is why leasing tends to be the most common form of payment in the industry.

-Building off that last point, breaking down the total cost of a machine into monthly payments is easier to budget for with most companies since they won’t have to undertake a hefty short-term cost.
+Building on the last point, breaking down the total cost of a machine into monthly payments is easier for most companies to manage because they avoid a large upfront expense.

 3 Cons of Leasing a Printer